Effective Date: March 26, 2017

-Users may have private Content, which allow the User to control access to Content.
-CrossCompute employees only access private content when access is required for security or maintenance or for support reasons, and then only with the consent of the content owner.
-Because we respect your privacy in private repositories, you must respect the Terms of Service in everything you post to a private repository.
-If we have reason to believe the contents of a private repository are in violation of the law or of these Terms, we have the right to remove them.
+Users may have Secret Content, which allow the User to control access to Content.
+CrossCompute employees only access Secret Content when access is required for security or maintenance or for support reasons, and then only with the consent of the content owner.
+Because we respect your privacy in Secret Content, you must respect the Terms of Service in your Secret Content.
+If we have reason to believe the Secret Content is in violation of the law or of these Terms, we have the right to remove them.

 The Service may permit you to link to other websites, services or resources on the Internet, and other websites, services or resources may contain links to the Service.
 When you access third party resources on the Internet, you do so at your own risk.
 These other resources are not under our control, and you acknowledge that we are not responsible or liable for the content, functions, accuracy, legality, appropriateness or any other aspect of such websites or resources.
 The inclusion of any such link does not imply our endorsement or any association between us and their operators.
 You further acknowledge and agree that we shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on any such content, goods or services available on or through any such website or resource.
 It is your responsibility to protect your system from such items as viruses, worms, Trojan horses and other items of a destructive nature.